kiuyha/Password_Manager/README.md

 5. **User Interaction**:
    - The program provides four options:
-     1. **Add**: Allows you to add a new password.
+     1. **Add a Password**: Allows you to add a new password.
 You will be prompted for the platform and username.
 The new data is combined with the existing data using `.concat`, and the updated DataFrame is displayed.
+     2. **Add from File**: Allows you to add a new password from .csv, .xls, .xlsx files.
-     2. **Access**: Allows you to search for a specific platform and displays the corresponding passwords.
+     3. **Access Password**: Allows you to search for a specific platform and displays the corresponding passwords.
 You can select an index to copy the password to your clipboard.
-     3. **Remove**: **Remove a Password**: Similar to accessing passwords, but instead of copying, you can select and delete entries by their index.
+     4. **Remove a Password**: Similar to accessing passwords, but instead of copying, you can select and delete entries by their index.
 Multiple indexes can be deleted at once by inputting a list.
 The program uses `.drop()` to remove the selected rows.
+     5. **Delete Manager**: Allows you to delete the Manager or the .7z file that contains your password.
-     4. 4. **Exit the Program**:After any changes (addition, access, or removal), the program will overwrite the existing `.7z` file, using the same principles as when creating a new password manager.
+     6. **Exit the Program**:After any changes (addition, access, or removal), the program will overwrite the existing `.7z` file, using the same principles as when creating a new password manager.
 The encryption key changes each time the file is overwritten, enhancing security.

 6. **Security Features**
    - The use of in-memory operations (RAM) ensures that sensitive data isn't exposed on disk.